-It’s best practice to re-run the same test multiple times to increase your confidence in the result.
+It’s best practice to re-run the same test (confirmation testing) multiple times to increase your confidence in the result.
 The initial result might be an outlier, or external factors may have influenced the results.
 Things as simple as changes in the weather, the time period, or changes in customer preferences over time can influence the results.

 You need to do both things to ensure that you make the best decisions for your business.